-Nissan odd man out in partner Renault’s FCA merger decision
+Renault’s FCA merger move leaves partner Nissan in the cold

 It’s conceivable that Saikawa is secretly courting another automaker and could make a surprise announcement, according to Satoru Takada, analyst at Tokyo-based consultancy TIW.

-But the common wisdom, for now, is that Nissan’s options are limited.
+But the consensus opinion, for now, is that Nissan’s options are limited.

 It can politely put forward its views as the talks progress and hope to jockey for a better position in the group, Takada added.